 We seek to understand the unique drivers of value for each company.
 For example, an attractive industry structure or competitive advantage.
 This enables us to identify opportunities that would be missed by purely quantitative screening.

 We also believe that it is important to understand the market assumptions underlying current stock prices and to make an independent assessment of fair value given our longer investment horizon relative to most investors.

 CBG draws on a range of sources of information to assist this process, including regular meetings with company management and attendance at company presentations; analysis of company announcements; historical and forecast financial metrics for stocks in the investment universe; industry and other statistical data; news media and broker research.

-Investment recommendations are presented to and discussed by the investment team, with the Chief Investment Officer making final portfolio decisions.
+Investment recommendations are presented to and discussed by the investment team, with the Head of Equities making final portfolio decisions.

 Stocks included in the Portfolio are then subject to ongoing monitoring, with the team producing timely internal research reports and maintaining regular contact with the company.

 If a stock reaches its price target or records a material share price decline, this triggers a review of the position.